Interpretations & arrangements

 I’ve always loved to find patterns in things.
 I remember being fascinated with ‘numbers stations’ which were shortwave radio transmissions thought to be clandestine messages beamed to spies ‘in the field’ in opposing nations.
 I used to spend hours as a boy searching for these signals on my radio and noting them down.

 So, it didn’t take me long to come up with the idea of writing a set of ten books of Electric Nocturnes, each subsequent set being a variation on the preceding.
-The idea of a block of ten tens intrigued me and the more I thought about it, the more beguiling this idea became...One hundred pieces which could be thought of as a grid of interrelated movements.
+The idea of a block of ten tens intrigued me and the more I thought about it, the more beguiling this idea became...One hundred pieces which could be thought of as a grid of interrelated movements, each layer being a book of ten with a 'secret' theme

 As a composer of mostly shorter pieces (this method of delivery being influenced by the work of Erik Satie and Percy Grainger and the rejection of traditional forms by John White*, Gavin Bryars and the English Experimentalists), structure and form are always very close to mind.
-Also, I already have the ongoing orchestral series ‘Multiple Field Sketches’ as a format I return to from time to time, so the Electric Nocturnes would be the same (albeit with a finite end).
+Also, I already have the ongoing orchestral series ‘Multiple Field Sketches’ as a format I return to from time to time, so the Electric Nocturnes would be the same, especially because in the later books, the control of the music is gradually relinquished, making the music infinitely variable.
+This is done bu having a 'Real book' book of only the chord symbols, a 'Text' book and a 'Synesthaesia' book (graphic score) and finally an 'Imaginary' book which can be absolutely anything.

 I also began to see different ways of performing them live.